John Conte (actor)

 John Conte (September 15, 1915 – September 4, 2006) was an American stage, film and TV actor, and television station owner.

 Early years

 Conte was born in Palmer, Massachusetts.
 His mother was Italian, and his father was French-Italian.
 The family moved to Los Angeles, California, when John was 5.

-While a student at Lincoln High School in Los Angeles, Conte focused on classes in drama and for three years was the school's top entrant in Shakespearian competition.
+While a student at Lincoln High School in Los Angeles, Conte focused on classes in drama and for three years was the school's representative in Shakespearean competitions.
 After graduating, he joined the Pasadena Playhouse and "took every role offered to him – juvenile, leading man, character."
 He later got jobs as a radio actor and singer.

 Radio

 Conte entered broadcasting with a job at KFAC in Los Angeles.
 Two years later, he had become a network announcer.
 One of his first regular roles was on The Grape Nuts Program (1937–1938) with George Burns and Gracie Allen.
 Conte was host for Screen Test and master of ceremonies for the Maxwell House program that featured Fanny Brice and Frank Morgan.
 He was the announcer for Silver Theater, It Happened in Hollywood, and The Screen Guild Show.